m3o/m3o-go/examples/user/README.md

 	"go.m3o.com/user"
 )

-// Create a new user account.
-The email address and username for the account must be unique. func CreateAnAccount() {
+// Check whether the token attached to MagicLink is valid or not.
+// Ideally, you need to call this endpoint from your http request
+// handler that handles the endpoint which is specified in the
+// SendMagicLink request.
+func VerifyAtoken() {
 	userService := user.NewUserService(os.Getenv("M3O_API_TOKEN"))
-	rsp, err := userService.Create(&user.CreateRequest{
+	rsp, err := userService.VerifyToken(&user.VerifyTokenRequest{
-		Email: "joe@example.com",
-Id: "user-1",
-Password: "Password1",
-Username: "joe",
+		Token: "EdsUiidouJJJLldjlloofUiorkojflsWWdld",

 	})
 	fmt.Println(rsp, err)